garang96/Embedding-Videos/README.md

-# HTML & CSS: New York Times - clone
+# HTML & CSS: Embedding videos on a page

 I randomly picked some videos from youtube and embedded them on the page.